dspinellis/rdbunit/README.md

 END
 ```

+### Tested query
-The query to test is either specified inline with a `BEGIN SELECT` (for
+The query to test is either specified inline
+with a `BEGIN SELECT` (for selection queries)
-selection queries) or `BEGIN CREATE` (for creation queries) statement,
+or with `BEGIN CREATE` (for creation and insert or update queries)
+statement,
-or by including a file through the corresponding `INCLUDE SELECT` or
+or by specifying a file through the corresponding `INCLUDE SELECT` or
 `INCLUDE CREATE` statement.
+An `INCLUDE SELECT` or `INCLUDE CREATE` statement can be combined
+with a corresponding `BEGIN SELECT` or `BEGIN CREATE` statement
+to customize the query or database for the testing environment.
+For example,
+this may be needed to add a unique table index to simulate a
+corresponding primary key or to delete an input table row to
+obtain an empty table.

 ### Inline example
 ```